Knowledge and technology to help develop your idea

 Does your idea need to comply with any regulations?
 If you are not sure, or you would like more information about the regulations, visit the Australian Business Licence Information Service (ABLIS) for tailored business licensing information, including:

 - summary information on the state, local and commonwealth government requirements for your particular business

-- the name, address and telephone number of the agency responsible for each listing
+- the name, address and phone number of the agency responsible for each listing

 - licence application forms

 - details of licence fees, periods of cover, and renewals